Skip to main content

 Use in Code

-To use the flag, all we need to do is initialize a client with the SDK key we created and
+To use the flag, all we need to do is initialize a client with the backend key we created and

 # Users in the beta group will always return true